richardanaya/neonorigami/js/cyberdeck/README.md

 # cyberdeck

 A library for ephemeral connections in the virtual web.
-This library is intented to use distributed storage technologies and webrtc.
-The basic idea is to give the the tools to get two browsers talking without the use of servers (or as few as possible).
+This library is intented to use webrtc and distributed storage technologies for signalling.
+The basic idea is to give the the tools to get two browsers talking with as few servers as possible.

 Supported tech:
 * gunDB